Fixing Self-Intersecting Polygons Programmatically in Python

 """

-Detects and repairs self-intersecting polygons in a GeoDataFrame.
+Detect and repair self-intersecting polygons in a GeoDataFrame.

-Explicitly projects to a planar CRS before repair to ensure metric accuracy.
+Projects to a planar CRS before repair to ensure metric accuracy,

 """